MohauMushi/MOHMUS379_BCL2401_GroupA_MohauMushi_SDF11/README.md

 ## Component 5: Contact and Footer

-In this component, you will finish the project with a contact section and a comprehensive footer.
+In this component, I've finish the project with a contact section and a comprehensive footer.
 The focus was on designing a contact section and footer that build trust and ensure compliance.
 The learning points included setting up effective and user-friendly contact details and including essential elements in the footer like privacy policy, terms of use, and social media links.

 # 🚦Installation and Setup
 ### Install dependencies